-2 Polytechnic University, Brooklyn, NY 11201, USA ross@poly.edu
+2 Polytechnic University Brooklyn, NY 11201, USA ross@poly.edu

 Abstract.
-Structured peer-to-peer (P2P) lookup services organize peers into a flat overlay network and offer distributed hash table (DHT) functionality.
-Data is associated with keys and each peer is responsible for a subset of the keys.
-In hierarchical DHTs, peers are organized into groups, and each group has its autonomous intra-group overlay network and lookup service.
-Groups are organized in a top-level overlay network.
+Structured peer-to-peer (P2P) lookup services-such as Chord, CAN, Pastry and Tapestry-organize peers into a flat overlay network and offer distributed hash table (DHT) functionality.
+In these systems, data is associated with keys and each peer is responsible for a subset of the keys.
+We study hierarchical DHTs, in which peers are organized into groups, and each group has its autonomous intra-group overlay network and lookup service.
+The groups themselves are organized in a top-level overlay network.
 To find a peer that is responsible for a key, the top-level overlay first determines the group responsible for the key; the responsible group then uses its intra-group overlay to determine the specific peer that is responsible for the key.
-We provide a general framework and a scalable hierarchical overlay management.
-We study a two-tier hierarchy using Chord for the top level.
-Our analysis shows that by using the most reliable peers in the top level, the hierarchical design significantly reduces the expected number of hops.
+After providing a general framework for hierarchical P2P lookup, we consider the specific case of a two-tier hierarchy that uses Chord for the top level.
+Our analysis shows that by designating the most reliable peers in the groups as superpeers, the hierarchical design can significantly reduce the expected number of hops in Chord.
+We also propose a scalable design for managing the groups and the superpeers.